`ZeroDivisionError`: Raised when you try to divide a number by zero.

 print("Thank you for using the program!")

 Exception handling allows us to gracefully handle errors and control the flow of your program, even in the presence of unexpected situations.
-It helps you write robust and reliable code.
+Read more about it [here](/tutorials/try-except).